Punta Peuco Prison

-Punta Peuco Prison (Penal de Punta Peuco), officially Centro de Detención Preventiva y Cumplimiento Penitenciario Especial Punta Peuco, is a prison located in the municipality of Tiltil, Santiago Metropolitan Region.
-Punta Peuco is a special facility specifically built in 1995 for individuals convicted by the Chilean judiciary of crimes against humanity and human rights abuses during the military dictatorship of Chile (1973–90).
-The judiciary uses the old criminal procedure system originated in 1906 for these cases, without the guarantees introduced with the reform carried out between 2000 and 2005.
+Punta Peuco Prison (Penal de Punta Peuco), officially the Centro de Detención Preventiva y Cumplimiento Penitenciario Especial Punta Peuco and, since November 2025, the Centro de Cumplimiento Penitenciario de Til Til, is a prison in the municipality of Tiltil, in Chile's Santiago Metropolitan Region, about 64 kilometers (40 miles) north of Santiago.
+Built in 1995, it was for three decades the country's only prison reserved specifically for former members of the armed forces, Carabineros and state security agents convicted by Chilean courts of crimes against humanity and other human rights abuses committed during the military dictatorship of Augusto Pinochet.
+Many of these cases are still tried under the criminal procedure code of 1906, which lacks the evidentiary safeguards introduced by the criminal justice reform carried out in Chile between 2000 and 2005.